As an accomplished big-city mediator, Chris was no stranger to interpersonal relationships.

 Being able to help her empower herself to free herself from an issue that had dogged her for decades was a wonderful win across the board.

-Here's what she said to me about the experience:
+Here's what she said about the experience:

 "Something happened in the seminar that changed everything for me – everything.